mySmart-dev/DHT_PyCom/README.md

 # Usage

-1. Instantiate the `DHT` class with the pin number and type of sensor (0=DTH11, 1=DTH22° as constructor parameters.
+1. Instantiate the `DHT` class with the pin number and type of sensor (0=DTH11, 1=DTH22) as constructor parameters.
-2. Call `read()` method, which will return `DHT11Result` object with actual values and error code.
+2. Call `read()` method, which will return `DHTResult` object with actual values and error code.

 For example: